LIPS-scheme/lips/README.md

 ### require manual loading

-You can load the SRFI with special syntax that start with `@lips` which points to root LIPS direcotry:
+You can load the SRFI with special syntax that start with `@lips` which points to root LIPS directory:

 ```scheme
 (load "@lips/lib/srfi/<number>.scm")